Copyright: Criticism

-Some sources are critical of particular aspects of the copyright system.
+Some sources are critical of particular aspects of the copyright system and want to make it more fair.
 This is known as a debate over copynorms.
 Particularly to the background of uploading content to internet platforms and the digital exchange of original work, there is discussion about the copyright aspects of downloading and streaming, the copyright aspects of hyperlinking and framing.

 Concerns are often couched in the language of digital rights, digital freedom, database rights, open data or censorship.
 Discussions include Free Culture, a 2004 book by Lawrence Lessig.
 Lessig coined the term permission culture to describe a worst-case system.
 The documentaries Good Copy Bad Copy and RiP!: A Remix Manifesto discuss copyright.
 Some suggest an alternative compensation system.
 In Europe consumers are acting up against the rising costs of music, film and books, and as a result Pirate Parties have been created.
 Some groups reject copyright altogether, taking an anti-copyright stance.
 The perceived inability to enforce copyright online leads some to advocate ignoring legal statutes when on the web.